Medical Schools in Indiana: How to Get In (2025)

 The Marian University College of Osteopathic Medicine (MU COM) is a private Catholic medical school based in Indianapolis.
 It is attached to Marian University, a liberal arts institution with a faith-based teaching philosophy.

-Their DO degree incorporates a variety of learning experiences, from lectures and laboratories to teamwork and even podcasts.
+MU COM’s DO degree incorporates a variety of learning experiences, from lectures and laboratories to teamwork, and even podcasts.
 Students will gain knowledge in all aspects of osteopathic medicine, learning how to apply it in MU COM’s osteopathic manipulative medicine (OMM) lab and simulation rooms.
 They also have a state-of-the-art anatomy lab where students have the opportunity to practice dissection.

-MU COM particularly focuses its education on primary care and offers clinical experiences early in the curriculum.
+The college places a strong emphasis on primary care and community-based medicine.
+Clinical exposure begins early in the program, allowing students to build confidence and competence in patient care from the very start of their training.
 Like Indiana University, it is actively engaged in research and offers students the chance to bolster their skills through student research projects and faculty mentorship.

 ----